Foam Rolling for Better Back Health

 While performing any of the Thoracic Spine foam roller exercises, always keep your abdominal muscles lightly contracted.
 In addition, always maintain a neutral spine in your neck and lower back, avoiding any arching that may occur.
 If you experience any pain, immediately stop performing the exercise.

-With Foam roller placed at the middle of your back (between shoulder blades) clasp your hands behind your head and bring your elbows together, keeping your neck in neutral.
+With foam roller placed at the middle of your back (between shoulder blades) clasp your hands behind your head and bring your elbows together, keeping your neck in neutral.
 Slowly begin to roll up to the top of your shoulder blades (NOT TO YOUR NECK) and down to the bottom of your rib cage (NOT TO YOUR LOWER BACK).
 Repeat process, keeping neck and lower back from arching.

 foam rolling back extension